git-pull/website/index.md

 # I am Tony Narlock

-I write software utilities and libraries, mostly in python.
+I create software tools and libraries, mostly in python.
 They're tailored to other computer programmers trying to save time automating a repetitive task.
 One of them, [tmuxp] constructs [tmux] sessions from a JSON or YAML file.

 On that note, I've also written a book about tmux a few years ago, [The Tao of tmux].

-Another suite of tools I've created is the [cihai] project, a set of tools wrapping Unicode's UNIHAN dataset for Chinese, Japanese, and Korean languages.
+Another suite of tools I've created is [cihai], which is built around Unicode's UNIHAN dataset for Chinese, Japanese, and Korean languages.

 On the UX and design side I use react, TypeScript, and relay (graphql).
 You can see my resume at
 <https://cv.git-pull.com>.